 Our first stop of the morning was at Lake McKenzie, a stunning freshwater lake.
 We had around 75 minutes here which is enough to take a few photos, walk the sandy portion of the shoreline, have a swim and relax in the sun on the white silica sand.

 Lake McKenzie is filled with rainwater, it has no streams flowing in and doesn’t flow out to the sea.
-Beneath it the sand and leaf matter have compacted over around 20,000 years to form a substance known as coffee rock that prevents the water seeping through.
-On top of that deep layers of sand have formed that act as a filter making the water perfectly clear and accounting for the gorgeous blue and green colors that the water appears in the different lights.
+Beneath it, the sand and leaf matter have compacted over around 20,000 years to form a substance known as coffee rock that prevents the water from seeping through.
+On top of that deep layers of sand have formed that act as a filter making the water perfectly clear and accounting for the gorgeous blue and green colours that the water appears in the different lights.

 The indigenous name for Lake McKenzie is Lake Boorangoora and I suspect in time we’ll see a move back to the traditional names as we have in New Zealand and some other parts of Australia such as Uluru.

 2. Central Station